appbaseio/reactive-manual/docs/v1.0.0/components/ReactiveList.md

 - **componentId** `String`
     unique id of the sensor, can be referenced in an actuator's `actuate` prop.
 - **appbaseField** `String`
-    data field to be mapped with the `ResultList`'s UI view, used for providing a sorting context.
+    data field to be mapped with the `ReactiveList`'s UI view, used for providing a sorting context.
 - **title** `String` [optional]
     title of the component, to be shown in the UI.
 - **stream** `Boolean` [optional]